honeyxs1/odin-recipies/README.md

 # odin-recipies
-website which contains links for various recipies
+website which contains links for various recipies.